raphael-khan/Machine-Learning---Iris-Flower-Recognition/README.md

 # SciKit Learn image_prediction.

-Imports the Iris dataset from scikit learn and spilts the data into train set and test set.
+Imports the Iris dataset from scikit-learn and spilts the data into 50% train and 50% test set.
 The sets are then ran through the kNeighboursClassfier to create a prediction model.

 Prediction model is dumped using joblib.
 And can be used to easy access for future predictions.

 Technologies Used:
-  * scikit learn lib.
+  * scikit-learn.
   * joblib.
   * jupyter notebook.